What is a Safety Management System?

 the control measures taken to eliminate or minimise the risks, and

 what is done to maintain the control measures

-Authorised Taxi and Booking Service Providers have a duty of care to ensure, so far as is reasonably practicable, the health and safety of drivers, passengers and others in connection with the provision of the service and will need to develop and maintain their own, tailored Safety Management System.
+Authorised Taxi and Booking Service Providers have a duty of care to ensure, so far as is reasonably practicable, the health and safety of drivers, passengers and others in connection with the provision of the service and need to develop a Safety Management System.

 This page contains the following information:

 - What is a Safety Management System and why do I need one?

 - Who is responsible for the Safety Management System?